fdcl-gwu/Motor_Tests/README.md

-# Motor_Tests
-This repository includes the code to
+This repository includes the code abnd instructions for testing motors, and measuring the relation between motor thrust and torue to throttle (command).

 # Setting-up the repository
-Open a Terminal in the desired place and clone the repo :
+Open a Terminal in the desired folder clone the repo :

     ```
     git clone https://github.com/fdcl-gwu/Motor_Tests